IDEA-XL/PRESTO/README.md

 For Stage 3 finetuning, we include finetuning scripts for various downstream tasks.
 Each task has its own directory under `scripts/build_dataset/` to build the dataset and `scripts/sft/` to run the finetuning.
 There are several configurations available:

 - `stage3_freezeLLM.sh`: Finetuning the projector with a frozen LLM on Stage 3 downstream tasks.
-- `stage3_lora.sh`: Finetuning the projector and apply LoRA to train the LLM on Stage 3 downstream tasks.
+- `stage3_lora.sh`: Finetuning the projector and applying LoRA to train the LLM on Stage 3 downstream tasks.
 - `stage3_rxn_nc.sh`: Finetuning the LLM (pretrained using `stage2_rxn_nc.sh`) on Stage 3 downstream tasks.
-- `stage3_skip_align_fulltune.sh`: Skipping Stage 1 and train with the full model on Stage 2 pretraining data and Stage 3 downstream tasks.
+- `stage3_skip_align_fulltune.sh`: Skipping Stage 1 and training with the full model on Stage 2 pretraining data and Stage 3 downstream tasks.
-- `stage3_skip_stage2.sh`: Skipping Stage 2 and train with the full model on Stage 1 pretraining data and Stage 3 downstream tasks.
+- `stage3_skip_stage2.sh`: Skipping Stage 2 and training with the full model on Stage 1 pretraining data and Stage 3 downstream tasks.
-- `stage3_skip_stage12.sh`: Skipping Stage 1 and Stage 2 and train with the full model on Stage 3 downstream tasks.
+- `stage3_skip_stage12.sh`: Skipping Stage 1 and 2 and training with the full model on Stage 3 downstream tasks.
 - `stage3.sh`: Train with the full model on Stage 3 directly.

 To run a specific Stage 3 finetuning configuration, execute the corresponding script.
 For example: